Advantages of the Waterfall Methodology

 • When requirements are unlikely to change in any significant way

-• Requirements are fully documented and easy to test against especially when using third parties
+• When requirements are fully documented and easy to test against (especially when using third parties)

-• Users do not have the time to actively participate in every stage of the development process
+• When users do not have the time to actively participate in every stage of the development process.

 The agile methodology has a very different approach to waterfall.
 There is more emphasis on flexibility and speed of delivery.

-There is a real focus on delivering modules or part of a project quickly.
-There are numerous agile approaches.
+With a real focus on delivering modules or part of a project quickly, there are numerous approaches when it comes to agile project management.

-A common one involves developing user stories which are a set of mini requirements or features of a system.
+A common method involves developing user stories which are a set of mini requirements or features of a system.

 These user stories are developed in close conjunction with the key users.

-These user stories will have broad estimates and then placed in what is called a sprint.
+These user stories will have broad estimates and are then placed in what is called a sprint.

 These sprints are typically time bound and during the sprint some stories may be demoted from the sprint and not delivered as there is typically a fixed sprint delivery date.

-The original team of professionals who developed agile as a method developed a number of agile principles which I have detailed below:
+The original team of professionals who developed agile as a method, developed a number of agile principles.

 Agile Principles